Laos Country Commercial Guide

 6. Depending on the type of good, an import license or permits obtained from relevant ministries.

-Importers of raw materials for re-export are required to have the same documents as other importers, except for a contract and import license.
+Importers of raw materials for re-export are required to have the same documents as other importers, in addition to a contract and import license.
 Automobile importers, unless they have obtained duty free status, must pay an import tax, excise tax, VAT, and, potentially, a tax for luxury goods.

-Exporters should have the following documents when applying for an export declaration:
+Exporters of goods from Laos should have the following documents when applying for an export declaration:

 1. An application for export declaration